applitools/eyes-storybook/README.md

 ## Configuring the browser

-Eyes.Storybook will take a screenshot of the page as specified in the `browser` configuration parameter.
+Eyes-Storybook will take a screenshot of the page as specified in the `browser` configuration parameter.

 It's also possible to send an array of browsers, for example in the `applitools.config.js` file: